bartvanhoey/AbpFileUploadToAzureStorage/README.md

 ## Introduction

 In this article you will learn how to setup and use the **Blob Storing Azure Provider** to **Upload/Download files to Azure Storage** in a **Blazor APB Framework** application.

 To keep this article as simple as possible, I will only show the steps to upload a file to Azure Storage.
 In the accompanying source code you can find the code you need to Download or Delete a file from Azure Storage.

 ### Source Code

-Source code of the completed application is [available on GitHub](https://github.com/bartvanhoey/AbpFileUploadToAzureStorage).
+The Source code of the completed application is [available on GitHub](https://github.com/bartvanhoey/AbpFileUploadToAzureStorage).

 ## Requirements